-Population: The study population will comprise all patients with RA enrolled within RABBIT who receive tofacitinib following European Medicines Agency (EMA) approval and German launch.
+Population: The study population will comprise all patients with RA enrolled within RABBIT who receive to facitinib following European Medicines Agency (EMA) approval and German launch.
 For contextualization purposes, the study population will also include RABBIT patients treated with bDMARDs and nbDMARDs.

-Variables: The study variables include baseline patient characteristics (ie, clinical and demographic characteristics, comorbidities and current and past therapies) and safety events of interest including, but are not restricted to, the following: serious infections, malignancies, and heart disease.
+Variables: The study variables include baseline patient characteristics (ie, clinical and demographic characteristics, comorbidities and current and past therapies) and safety events of interest including, but are not restricted to, the following: serious infections, malignancies (including lymphoma subtypes and lung cancer), and heart disease (including MACE), and VTE (DVT and PE).